By Janice Jones |Last Updated March 18, 2019

 As we have mentioned earlier, there are no completely non shedding dogs, just those that shed so little that you are unlikely to find dog hair around the house.

-Here we continue with our list of small non shedding dogs beginning with
+Here we continue with our list of small non shedding dogs beginning with the letter C.

 For information on individual breeds, click on

 the links to be taken to the breed page where you will find information